Annual Wellness Exams

-Are you looking to schedule an annual exam?
+Are you looking to schedule an annual wellness exam?

 Call 907-456-8191 or request an appointment through our patient portal

-A wellness exam is a comprehensive preventative exam with your primary care provider for the sole purpose of preventative care.
+An annual wellness exam is a comprehensive preventative exam with your primary care provider, or Ob Gyn provider, for the sole purpose of preventative care.
 A wellness exam does not include discussion of new problems or management of chronic conditions.
 These exams may also be called annual exams, routine check-ups, yearly exams, an annual pap, or preventive visit.
+Mammograms are often ordered at these exams.

 Will my insurance pay for a wellness exam?

-Most health plans will pay for one wellness or preventative exam per year.
-Your insurance provider may consider this to be once per calendar year.
-If you have had any other visit billed as preventative during this time period your plan is likely to deny your wellness exam.
+Most health plans will pay for one wellness/preventative exam per year.
+Your insurance provider may consider this to be once per calendar year, or require you to wait until a year and a day since your last one.
+If you have had any other visit billed as preventative during this time period, then your plan is likely to deny your wellness exam.
 This would include a well-woman exam or pap smear.
 Your plan may not pay for all testing and/or labs ordered during your wellness exam.
-If your provider has a concern and orders diagnostic testing and/or labs during your exam you may be billed separately.
+If your provider has a concern and orders diagnostic testing and/or labs during your exam, you may be billed separately.

 What is the difference between a wellness exam and a problem visit?